Heart and Blood Conditions

-- Their heart beats too slowly (bradycardia, pronounced brad-ih-CARD-ee-ah).
+- Heart beats too slowly (bradycardia, pronounced brad-ih-CARD-ee-ah).

-- Their heart beats too quickly (tachycardia, pronounced tack-ih-CARD-ee-ah).
+- Heart beats too quickly (tachycardia, pronounced tack-ih-CARD-ee-ah).

-- Their heartbeat is irregular - the speed and pattern change.
+- Heartbeat is irregular — the speed and pattern change.

-You and your child may or may not notice any of these problems with their heartbeat.
-Sometimes families have no idea their child has an arrhythmia until it's noticed during a routine exam.
+You and your child might not notice any problems with their heartbeat.
+Sometimes families have no idea their child has an arrhythmia until it is noticed during a routine exam.

-Because the heartbeat affects blood flow, some arrhythmias can cause these symptoms:
+Because the heartbeat affects blood flow, some arrhythmias can cause these signs and symptoms:

 - Feeling faint, weak, lightheaded or dizzy

 - Being short of breath